skyttle/sentiment-evaluation/README.md

     ``pip install -r requirements-testing.txt`` (optionally, for testing the code)

-2. The gold standard data should be a text file, where on each line there is a document (with tabs and newline removed) followed by a tab character, followed by the manually assigned label: "0" for neutral, "+" for positive, "-" for negative.
+2. The gold standard data should be a text file, where on each line there is a document (with tabs and newline removed) followed by a tab character, followed by the manually assigned label: "0" for neutral, "+" for positive, "-" for negative, "X" for irrelevant (these documents will be excluded from the evaluation).
 See example in ``evaluation_data.txt``.

 3. Obtain access keys for each API you’d like to evaluate, and put them into ``config.txt`` found in the root folder.